Skip to main content

 Unsure what benefits you can get or need digital help

-To make sure you receive the benefits you may be entitled to, contact Make the Call Service and speak to a benefit adviser.
+To make sure you receive the benefits, supports and services you may be entitled to, contact Make the Call Service and speak to an adviser.

 If you would like independent help and advice on Universal Credit or any other welfare changes, you can visit any independent advice office like Advice NI or Housing Rights NI.